Lombard (BARD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Lombard Historical Price

-According to the latest data gathered on Lombard live price page, the current price of Lombard is 0.6482USD.
+According to the latest data gathered on Lombard live price page, the current price of Lombard is 0.6369USD.
 The circulating supply of Lombard(BARD) is

 In the past 24 hours, Lombard has shown a price movement of